-There is just one other record for the Western Palearctic, off Nesseby, Varangerfjorden, Norway on 6th June 2009.
+There is just one other record for the Western Palearctic, off Nesseby, Varangerf-jorden, Norway on 6th June 2009.
 It was found by British birder-photographer Graham Catley, who had brief views of it being harassed by an Arctic Skua (Pic.
-179).
+183).
 When last observed it was heading east in the direction of Vadsø.
+There is also a record pending of one flying north past the Stag Rocks, Northumberland, England in July 2021.